OnionBrowser/OnionBrowser/README.md

   automatically opening new tab windows, but blocks calls not made via user interaction events (similar to most desktop browser popup blockers)

-- Search from URL bar with Google or DDG
+- Search from URL bar with DDG, Google, or Startpage

 #####Security and privacy-focused features implemented: